ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

 toString() method
 -----------------

-One commonly overriden Object method is toString(), which is often used to print out the attributes of an object.
+One commonly overridden Object method is toString(), which is often used to print out the attributes of an object.
 It is a good idea to write your own toString() method in every class.
 In a subclass, toString() can call the superclass toString() method using super.toString() and then add on its own attributes.

 |CodingEx| **Coding Exercise**